JustComments/newsletter-cli/README.md

 The CLI tries to validate as much as possible but it's still recommended to set up a recovery mechanism for the rendering failures.

+## User configuration file

+An optional user configuration file can be placed at `${HOME}/.newsletter-cli/config.js`, which allows certain customizations.
+The [sample user configuration](user-config.sample.js) is commented with the possible customizations.

 ## Get Help

 [Open an issue](https://github.com/orkon/newsletter-cli/issues)